afunnydev/tinysociety/content/articles/2018-07-31-everything-about-building-an-arched-cabin.md

 title: Everything about building an arched cabin
 description: >
   The demand is increasing as arched cabins are cheaper.
-It is primarily built on an open floor layout so it’s easier for customization and multiple use.
+It is primarily built on an open floor layout so it’s easier for customization and has multiple uses.
 slug: everything-about-building-arched-cabin
 author: jubaer
 image: /img/11224066-880444682070940-8504055399277942314-n_orig.jpg
 overlay: true
-date: '2018-07-31'
+date: '2018-08-20'
 notloaded:
   need: 'true'
 listing: